 In addition, several states in which we operate face budgetary challenges that have resulted, and likely will continue to result, in reduced Medicaid funding levels to hospitals and other providers.
 Because most states must operate with balanced budgets and the Medicaid program is often a state's largest program, reducing or controlling Medicaid expenditures is typically a legislative priority.
 For example, all of the states in which we operate have adopted or are considering legislation implementing measures such as changes to patient eligibility requirements, coverage reductions, enrollment of Medicaid systems.
-All of the states in which we operate use, or have applied to use, waivers granted by CMS to implement Medicaid expansion, impose different eligibility or enrollment restrictions, implement supplemental payment programs, or otherwise implement programs that vary from federal standards.
-The structure and mix of Medicaid supplemental payment programs vary across states, and the programs are subject to changes and governmental reviews at the federal and state levels, which could result in Medicaid supplemental payments being reduced, eliminated, or growing at a slower rate than expected.
+All of the states in which we operate use, or have applied to use, waivers granted by CMS to implement Medicaid expansion, impose different eligibility or enrollment restrictions, implement supplemental payment programs, or otherwise implement programs are subject to changes and governmental reviews at the federal and state levels, which could result in Medicaid supplemental payments being reduced, eliminated, or growing at a slower rate than expected.
 We may also be impacted by SDP arrangements, which allow states to direct certain Medicaid managed care plan expenditures, particularly as funding may be diverted from other payment programs, and we may not satisfy applicable criteria when payments are directed to a specific subset of providers.
 Federal policies that shape administration of the Medicaid program are subject to change, including as a result of changes in the presidential administration.
 In addition, in recent years, aspects of existing or proposed Medicaid waiver programs have been subject to legal challenge, resulting in uncertainty.